gedankenstuecke/jekyll-theme-basically-basic/docs/about.md

             I might style myself as a street dog (especially when eating garbage from the floor), but truth to be told: I was just a few weeks old when our whole litter was rescued by an association and flown to France 🇫🇷 to find some adoptive families for us there.
         </p>
         <p>
-            Based on my amazing looks ✨ I was adopted straight away and , but unfortunately I was a bit <i>too</i> needy for my first adoptive family.
+            Based on my amazing looks ✨ I was adopted straight away and got to enjoy the sun in the south of France 🌅.
+Unfortunately, I was a bit <i>too</i> needy for my first adoptive family…
         </p>
     </div>